CopernicaMarketingSoftware/Documentation/Mailerq/sending-bounces.md

 ## Enable DSN via message headers

-The third possiblity to add or adjust DNS settings to a message is by adding special MIME headers.
+The third possiblity to add or adjust DSN settings to a message is by adding special MIME headers.
 The following MIME headers are available to adjust the DSN settings: